EarthAsylum/eacSoftwareRegistry/readme.md

 *   **{eac}SoftwareRegistry Software Taxonomy**

 The [{eac}SoftwareRegistry Software Taxonomy](https://swregistry.earthasylum.com/software-taxonomy/) extension
 is a simple plugin extension that allows you to set and override {eac}SoftwareRegistry options for specific software products.
 It both defines the software product as well as the server parameters used when that product is registered via your software registration api.
 Additionally, you may customize client emails and notifications as well as license-level restrictions.
-Versiion 2.0+ supports "self-hosted" plugins on Github providing plugin information and automated updates in WordPress built directly from the plugin `readme.txt` file and the Github repositoory.
+Versiion 2.0+ supports "self-hosted" plugins on Github providing plugin information and automated updates in WordPress built directly from the plugin `readme.txt` file and the Github repository.

 *   **{eac}SoftwareRegistry Custom Hooks**